Turn a Mirror into a Chalkboard

 My original idea was to turn an old, chippy window into a chalkboard, but when I saw this vintage mirror at a local ReStore for $10, I knew that the window idea was, well…out the window.
 I was looking for something with some curves in it to balance out all the straight lines in the kitchen and this was it!

 I wanted this to be a quick and easy project so I decided to use spray paint on the frame and chalkboard paint on the mirror.

 The first thing I did was to remove the back so I could get the mirror out.
 Then I cleaned the dust and dirt off the mirror and the frame.

 I’ve been wanting to try spray chalk paint for a while and this was the perfect project for it, so I picked up some chalky finish spray paint in gray and white.
 I used the gray as a base coat and then I used the classic white over that.

 Both were super easy to use and dried quickly.
 I will say that the slate covered much better than the white but the finish was smooth and chalky.
-Once the frame was completely dry, I did a light sanding to expose some of the slate color and my frame was done.
+Once the frame was completely dry, I did a light sanding to expose some of the gray color and my frame was done.
 I was looking for a chalky, flat finish so I didn’t bother with waxing the frame.

 The next victim was the mirror.
-For this I used Rustoleum’s chalkboard paint in the black finish.
+For this I used chalkboard paint in the black finish.
 I did a quick coat, right on the mirror, with a paint sponge and let it dry for 4 hours.
 I let it dry the recommended time between coats and used opposite strokes for each coat (the first coat was from top to bottom, the second coat was from side to side, and so on).
 It took 4 coats to to get it looking the way I wanted.